 – Ijeoma Oluo

-Our commitment to diversity, equity, and inclusion (DEI) has been happening within our organization for many years now, and since last summer we’ve formally been working to conceptualize what racial equity work would look like within College Housing Northwest.
+Our commitment to diversity, equity, and inclusion (DEI) has been happening within our organization for many years now, and since last summer we’ve been prioritizing our ongoing DEI work using a “race-first” framework, also known as “leading with race.”
 In June 2020, the CHNW Board of Directors moved to create an official racial equity committee at the recommendation and advocacy of a board member.
-This racial equity committee (REC), comprised of board members and CHNW staff, has met monthly since August 2020 and has been a space to bounce ideas, share experiences, build a learning community, and envision together.
-The committee has launched a working group (WG), which is tasked with transforming the committee’s feedback into tangible, thoughtful, planning and action.
-CHNW is currently preparing to launch a second extension of the REC, which will be a combined delegation of staff and residents.
-These three groups will work in tandem within a feedback loop to mobilize ideas and create sustainable action for meaningful, equitable change.
+This racial equity committee (REC), made of board members, residents, and CHNW leadership, has met monthly since August 2020 and has been a space to bounce ideas, share experiences, build a learning community, and envision together.
+The committee has launched a working group (WG), which is tasked with transforming the committee’s feedback into planning and action.
+These two groups will work in tandem within a feedback loop to mobilize ideas and create sustainable action for meaningful, equitable change.
 Feedback and collaboration have always been at the center of our core values.

-We’ve determined that assessing our organization’s policies, procedures, and practices, is the best place for us to start in this equity work.
-During the first quarter of 2021, we assessed multiple areas of our organization, including our staff, residents, resident councils, key documents and policies, and our board of directors.
-Those assessments are currently entering the data analysis stage, which will ultimately inform our recommendations and strategic planning.
-All the information that we gather in the process will ultimately inform CHNW’s first racial equity plan.
+We’ve determined that assessing our organization’s people, policies, procedures, and practices is the best place for us to start in this racial equity work.
+During the first quarter of 2021, we assessed multiple areas of our organization, including our employees, residents, resident councils, key documents, and our board of directors.
+It was important for us to examine these urgent CHNW areas to see how we can better support our people, to learn about their experiences, needs, and perspectives, and to see how we can better lead with race regarding everything we do.
+The results of those assessments are currently being drafted into a report, which will ultimately inform our recommendations and strategic planning.
+All the information that we gather in this process will ultimately inform CHNW’s first racial equity plan.

 None of us alone can save the nation or the world.
 But each of us can make a positive difference if we commit ourselves to do so.